 Home treatment or an emergency trip to the vet?
 We’re here to help.

-What is diarrhea:
+What is diarrhoea:

 What to do when your poor pet is suffering:

 Remove all access to food, limit water intake and simply observe your dog for 24 hours.
 Often, it’s just the digestive system that is irritated and it needs to settle down of its own accord.
-After 24 hours, if the diarrhea has subsided, introduce bland food such as white rice mixed with boiled chicken.
-A good probiotic and a natural diarrhea treatment will also speed up recovery and will help restore a healthy balance of bacteria in your pet’s gut.
+After 24 hours, if the diarrhoea has subsided, introduce bland food such as white rice mixed with boiled chicken.
+A good probiotic and a natural diarrhoea treatment will also speed up recovery and will help restore a healthy balance of bacteria in your pet’s gut.

 When you should take your pet to the vet:

-How to prevent diarrhea:
+How to prevent diarrhoea: